stelligent/test-platform/README.md

 When this pipeline is created (by following all of the directions below), AWS resources will be created once a day due to the automatic Lambda function.
 Those resources will automatically be deleted right after creation.

 # Setup
+PREPPING TEST-PLATFORM BEFORE LAUNCH:
 The following is typically configured one time per AWS account.
 The following examples assume AWS region `us-east-1`

+1. You must make an s3 bucket in your account with the name: 'test-platform-internal-projects' (This is where the results of the projects will be posted.)
-1. Create a *Secure String* parameter named `GitHubToken` in [Parameter Store](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Parameters:)
+1. Create a *Secure String* parameter named `GitHubToken` in [Parameter Store](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Parameters:) The value should be a github token with ‘repo’ and ‘admin:repo_hook’ permissions.
-1. Modify the [buildspec-cfnstacks.yml](./buildspec-cfnstacks.yml) to obtain the values of the parameters you defined in Parameter Store
+1. Modify the [buildspec-cfnstacks.yml](./buildspec-cfnstacks.yml) to obtain the values of the parameters you defined in Parameter Store.
+Then change the following variables to match your information.

+	  EMAIL_ADDRESS: "YOUR EMAIL ADDRESS"
+    S3_BUCKET_BEANSTALK: "YOUR BUCKET NAME" # Create an S3 bucket in us-east-1
+    GITHUB_USER: "YOUR GITHUB USERNAME" # Modify to the name of the user that forked the GitHub repo
+    EC2_KEY_PAIR_NAME: "YOUR EC2 KEY PAIR NAME" # https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName

 # Launch Stack